 According to the Income Tax Law, the model of taxation is consisted of taxation of certain tax non-deductable expenses, correct3ed by tax credits and other tax allowances, of any.
-The payment of the monthly tax obligation, made as an advance during the year, relates to tax non-deductible expenses, only.
+The payment expenses, only.

 Tax on dividends paid and other distributions from the retained earnings